C2Talon/c2t_hccs/README.md

 * Genericise things to not assume whoever runs this has everything I do
 * Better handling when overcapping a test, i.e. only use as much resources as needed and not more
-* Change the combat consult script to submit a single macro for the whole combat
-* Add user-defined thresholds for aborting on non-capped tests
 * Purge cruft from changes done over time
 * Add more IotMs and such as I get them